-Overture’s Tommy Awards program is an education initiative that honors and celebrates excellence in musical theater production among area high school students.
+Overture’s Tommy Awards program is an education initiative that recognizes, honors and encourages excellence in musical theater production among area high school students.

 Musicals of participating schools are reviewed by a panel of educators, theater experts and industry professionals.
 Based on reviewers’ comments and tabulations, productions and individuals receive awards in specific categories at a ceremony held each year at Overture Center in June.
 The ceremony also features performances and production numbers from award winners in several categories.

 Throughout the school year, Overture Center hosts Broadway master classes in acting, dance, music and stage combat for students to attend.
 All high school aged students are welcome to attend these workshops regardless of their high school's participation in the Tommy Awards program.
 For more information on these workshops, see our Making it on Broadway page.

 Students interested in journalism, writing and/or the performing arts are encouraged to apply for the Student Critics Program.
 The program is a component of the Tommy Awards that aims to foster critical thinking and writing skills among area high school students.
 Participating students attend and review a selection of Broadway musicals at Overture Center.
 Prior to each show, the students attend workshops receiving instruction on writing critical reviews for live performances.
 These reviews may be published on Madison.com, overturecenter.com or in 77 Square.

 The program began in the 2009/10 school year with 23 participating schools and 1 community theater.
 Approximately 350 students performed in the awards ceremony and over 90 awards were distributed.
 In our 2012-13 school year 51 schools and 1 community theater participated.
 Approximately 550 students performerd in the awards ceremony and over 200 awards were distributed.
 The 2014 Tommy Awards Ceremony will be held on Sunday, June 8.

 Check out Mark Frohna's photos from the 2013 ceremony.